JoYBoY1210/Kiro/README.md

 CA certificate (KiroCA)

-Service certificates for each service (dashboardService, profileService, authService)
+Service certificates for each service (Dashboard, Profile, Auth)

 Proxy certificates

-Modifying Hosts File for Development 🏠

-⚠️ Important for local dev: Since there are no real domains, you need to add all service names with IP 127.0.0.1 (or your localhost IP) in your /etc/hosts file:

-127.0.0.1 authService
-127.0.0.1 dashboardService
-127.0.0.1 profileService

-This ensures that mTLS hostname verification works correctly.

 Starting the Services 🚀

 All services can be started from the main.go file.
 Simply run:

-go run .
+go run main.go

 This will start all services along with their proxies.
 By default, services listen on 127.0.0.1 for security.